espruino/EspruinoHub/README.md

 ----

 * Keep connection open in `connect.js` for 30 secs after first write
-* Re-use the connection for queues requests
+* Re-use the connection for queued requests
 * Handle over-size writes